 Types of Rubber

 Click on the links below to download a data sheet on the different grades.

-As with all types of rubber, it is recommended that the polymer type is tested for suitability as grades do vary.
+As with all elastomers it is recommended that the type is tested for suitability as grades do vary.

 We are happy to advise on any application, but final responsibility lies with the customer.